garyblankenship/IP.Board-Comments-for-WordPress/readme.txt

 I would recommend installing the plugin from your WP Plugins menu.
 Do a search for "ipb" and it should come up.
 You can update easier in the future this way.
 If you prefer to install it manually, see the comments below.

-1. Upload `ipb-comments-for-wordpress.php` and `ipb-comments-for-wordpress.css` to the `/wp-content/plugins/` directory
+1. Upload all files into the `/wp-content/plugins/ipb-comments-for-wordpress` directory
 2. Activate the plugin through the Plugins menu in WordPress
 3. Open Settings / IPB Comments submenu and add or edit the settings.